How to Frost a Cake

 - Straight baking spatula

-If you do not have access to a cake turntable, you may use a mixing bowl turned upside down with a plate or upside down cake pan on top that fits the diameter of your cake.
+If you don’t have access to a cake turntable, it’s possible to make your own.
+This can be done by turning a mixing bowl upside down and placing a plate or an upside-down cake pan that fits the diameter of your cake on top.

-How to Decorate a Cake: Step By Step
+How to Decorate a Cake Like a Professional

 1. Trim the Cake